UACOMTucson/MedDocs/docs/cup_organizer.md

         ![SignupCreate11](./images/SignupCreate11.png)
         <p>You will now be asked to create spots</p><br />
     </ol>
+    <p><b>Please note:</b> If you are needing to assign assistant organizers to your event please follow the instructions in Section 3.7 of this guide. <b>THIS IS VERY IMPORTANT: YOU MUST FIRST CREATE THE EVENT AS AN ORGANIZER IN THE COLLEGE OF MEDICINE ORGANIZATION THEN YOU CAN ASSIGN ASSISTANT ORGANIZERS.</b> If the primary organizer is not in the College of Medicine Organization for Signup.com we will not have any record of students signing up for the event and the hours will not be reflected at all.</p>
         <h3>2.1 Create Spots for a Sign-up</h3>
         <video width="80%" controls="controls">
         <source